 - Visual composition matters more.
 On a prototype layout, accuracy, modeling what was there, what serves on operational purpose, is more important than visual cohesiveness.
 For an art oriented layout, looks and composition are more important than accuracy.
 To an extent, you can have your cake and eat it too, as long as you are careful in picking your subject.

 I did a recent Google search of “what constitutes great art”.
 The top results were primarily from those in the art world and were surprisingly non-judgemental.
 The bottom line is if looking at a piece of art brings you enjoyment that’s all that matters.
-They did go a step further though.
+That’s why some people get a custom sign to hang on their wall as art.
+That’s why we hang our children’s finger paints on our wall.
+If it sparks happiness, humor, or another positive emotion, then its art and worth appreciating in our homes.
+Some of the google results did go a step further though.
 Most said that if you start spending a lot more times in museums and studying the work of masters you do start noticing the difference between the skilled amateur and somebody like Vermeer or Hopper.
 That’s a point that translates to what we do.
 If you step outside of model railroading and really study painting of the great artists of all time you will start to pick up on nuances that can be applied to creating an effective model railroad scene.